JPAKhalife/SYSC3110Project/README.md

 - Exchanging letters with the bag requires players to start with the highest index and work their way down, to avoid IndexOutOfBounds exception
 - An empty line is occasionally created during the player's input, which requires "Enter" to be pressed.
 This is done to avoid buffering issues where the player's input is overwritten by the newline character of their previous input
 - No error-checking is done on the inputs given by the players
+- Using another player's letters to add to your own can only be done from one end.
+That is, you cannot have a middle letter in your word be a letter from another player's previously played word.